CSCfi/csc-user-guide/docs/data/Allas/allas_cpouta_change.md

 The _billing unit_ costs of Allas will drop significantly compared to Pouta.
 The performance of the service is also much improved.

-In the future, the documentation of Allas can be found here: <font color="red">INSERT LINK</font>.
+In the future, the documentation of Allas can be found here.
 The old cPouta object storage documentation will be deprecated.

 When is Allas released, and what happens then?

-The release date for the Allas service is <font color="red">x.y.2019</font>.
-The following things will change at that time:
+The technical release date for the Allas service was 29.9.2019.
+The following things changed:

  * The default domain name for that data will change from _object.pouta.csc.fi_ to _a3s.fi_.
 The old names will keep working.
  * The default URLs to access the service will change.
 The old URLs will keep working.
-   * <font color="red">ENTER EXACT CHANGES HERE</font>
  * When a project request service access to cPouta, they no longer get Allas access automatically.